 You can still consider the abortion pill.

-Creating A Safety Plan
+Creating A Safety Plan for the medical abortion process

 According to the American Congress of Obstetricians and Gynecologists, a first trimester medical abortion is one of the safest medical procedures.
 However, you should always be prepared for any possible medical emergency.
 Consider our questions below to help create your safety plan in case you need it.